alexvnesta/BMW_GAUGE_COLOR/readme.md

 This version will feature a high-res color TFT display!

 TODO:
-- [ ] Make cutom image assents for speed, RPM, horsepower
-- [ ] Flash Max boost/torque for 8 seconds above xx value
+- [ ] Design a custom PCB for easier/cleaner installation.
-- [ ] Go to sleep when can bus sends sleep signal

 New ideas to be implemented in this version:
+- [x] Make cutom image assents for speed, RPM, horsepower
+- [x] Flash Max boost/torque for 8 seconds above xx value
+- [x] Go to sleep when can bus sends sleep signal
 - [x] find a use for double click and hold click
 - [x] zero to sixty timer
 - [x] mph and rpms for fun?